Alexander H. and Helen V. Smith Research Award

 - A detailed plan of study.
 The text of this plan of study must be no longer than 5 pages; including tables, figures, and references.
 Applications that include proposals exceeding the 5-page limit will not be considered.
 The text of this proposal should be single-spaced and printed in a regular sized font (10 cpi or 12 point) with one-inch margins on all sides, section headings and double spacing between paragraphs may be used to make your proposal easier to read.
 The proposal must include:

-b.
-Introduction: explains what you want to do and why it is interesting or important and how the study of Alex’s specimens and manuscripts would advance the applicant’s work.
+- Introduction: explains what you want to do and why it is interesting or important and how the study of Alex’s specimens and manuscripts would advance the applicant’s work

 - Applicants must contact the Fungal Curator of the University of Michigan (Dr. Tim James,email@example.com).
 An approval email from the fungal curator should be included with this application.

-To apply: Complete the application, being sure to include and attach all required items listed above, in electronic format as a single PDF.
+Complete an application, being sure to include items 1-4 listed above.
 The application file should be organized in the same order as described in “Documents Required” and should not exceed more than 8 MB.
 The file name should contain: the last name of the applicant -“award name” Application (e.g. Johnson-Smith Application).
 Confidential letters of reference should be sent separately to: firstname.lastname@example.org.
 The letter of reference file name should contain: the last name of the applicant-award name-referee letter (e.g. Johnson-Smith-Jackson Letter).
 The application will be considered to have arrived once all electronic files have been received by the deadline.
 All documents must be in English to be considered with the exception of the collecting permit.

 Indirect cost is not allowed on MSA awards.